reactiverse/consul-cluster-manager/README.md

 - Excplicilty specifying configuration:
 ```
 JsonObject options = new JsonObject()
-.put("host", "localhost") // host on which consul agent is running, if not specified default host will be used which is "localhost".
+.put("host", "consulAgentHost") // host on which consul agent is running, if not specified default host will be used which is "localhost".
 .put("port", consulAgentPort) // port on wich consul agent is runing, if not specified default port will be used which is "8500".
 /*
  * There's an option to utilize built-in internal caching.